microsoft/Mastering-the-Marketplace/docs/container/Labs/lab2-prepare-container-deployment/index.md

     `container-labs\container-package\manifest.yaml`

-2. Go to `registryServer:` and your ACR server name.
+2. Go to `registryServer:` and add your ACR server name.

 **Congratulations!** You have now finished this lab and your deployment files are ready for next steps.